cknoll/ipydex/README.rst

   - activate an embedded IPython shell in the scope where an exception occurred

-  - useful to investigated what happend
+  - useful to investigate what happened

 * ``dirsearch(name, obj)``